isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 ##### <a name="step3b">(B) Other Party is a landlord who wishes to seek compensation from the Affected Business</a> <a href="#s3b" title="Return to top">↩</a> #####

-Where the Affected Business is a tenant who has served a Notice of Negotiation on his landlord and the landlord is an [eligible landlord](key-features) who wishes to seek compensation from the tenant for its termination of the contract under the Framework, the landlord must within the **2-week Objection Period**, lodge the Notice of Compensation with the Registrar and serve the Notice for Compensation within the **2-week Objection Period** on the following Recipient(s), where applicable:
+Where the Affected Business is a tenant who has served a Notice of Negotiation on his landlord and the landlord is an [eligible landlord](key-features) who wishes to seek compensation from the tenant for its termination of the contract under the Framework, the landlord must within the **2-week Objection Period**, lodge the Notice for Compensation with the Registrar and serve the Notice for Compensation within the **2-week Objection Period** on the following Recipient(s), where applicable:
 * The tenant who served the Notice of Negotiation;
 * Any other parties to the lease or licence, including any other landlords or any other tenants;
 * The tenant’s guarantor or surety, or issuer of a performance bond, in relation to the tenant’s obligations under the contract; and